openhab/openhab-addons/addons/binding/org.openhab.binding.innogysmarthome/README.md

 ### Configuring the SmartHome Controller (SHC)

-The SmartHome Controller (SHC) can be configured in the PaperUI as follows:
+The SmartHome Controller (SHC) can be configured in the Paper UI as follows:

 After the "innogy SmartHome Controller" is added via the Inbox, edit the controller and add the "Authorization code" by following the hints in the description.
 Save your changes.
 The SHC should now login and go online.
-Be sure it is connected to the internet.
+Be sure it is connected to the Internet.

 ### Obtaining the authorization code and tokens